arifdu008/Docker/README.md

+# Objective-1

-# Our main objective here is to understand how linux network namespaces communicate each other on deep level
+## We will understand here how linux network namespaces communicate each other on deep level

-### _Our first goal is create two name space and run python base http server on one namespace and connect from another namespace as client as per below diagram_
+#### Our first goal is create two name space and run python base http server on one namespace and connect from another namespace as client as per below diagram

 ![imagename](/image/diagram.JPG)